Broad Run (Little Muncy Creek tributary): Course

 Broad Run begins on Ball Ridge in Moreland Township.
 It flows south-southeast for a few tenths of a mile before turning south-southwest for several tenths of a mile, crossing Pennsylvania Route 118, and receiving an unnamed tributary from the right.
 The stream then turns south-southeast for several tenths of a mile, flowing through a valley, before receiving a very short unnamed tributary from the left and turning south-southwest.
 After a few tenths of a mile, it receives another unnamed tributary from the right, and several tenths of a mile further downstream, it turns west-southwest for a short distance and receives an unnamed tributary from the right before turning south-southwest and then west-southwest.
 After several tenths of a mile, the stream receives an unnamed tributary from the right and turns south-southwest for several tenths of a mile, reaching the end of its valley.
 It then turns west for a short distance before turning south and reaching its confluence with Little Muncy Creek.

 Broad Run joins Little Muncy Creek 8.84 mi upstream of its mouth.

 Geography and geology

 The elevation near the mouth of Broad Run is 620 ft above sea level.
 The elevation of the stream's source is 1023 ft above sea level.

-Watershed and biology

 The watershed of Broad Run has an area of 2.94 sqmi.
 The stream is entirely within the United States Geological Survey quadrangle of Hughesville.
 Its mouth is located within 1 mi of Moreland.

 Broad Run is classified as a Coldwater Fishery.